What Is Interventional Cardiology

 Understanding Interventional Cardiology

 First things first, what is interventional cardiology?
-In its simplest definition, interventional cardiology is a subspecialty that deals specifically with catheter-based treatment of heart diseases.
+In its simplest definition, interventional cardiology is a subspecialty that deals specifically with catheter-based treatment of heart disease.
 Catheterization is a procedure that involves the insertion of a sheath into the groin or wrist artery and passing a catheter to the heart.
 The field includes diagnosing and treating things like coronary artery disease, vascular disease, and acquired structural heart disease.
+A Vascular Surgeon often collaborates with interventional cardiologists to provide comprehensive care for patients with complex vascular conditions.
+Learn more here about vascular conditions.
+This collaboration ensures that both surgical and non-surgical treatment options are considered for optimal patient outcomes.

 Becoming an interventional cardiologist requires additional education and training to specialize in and more deeply understand cardiovascular disease and how to treat it as well as congenital and structural heart conditions through catheter-based procedures.